-Each year we facilitate visits for more than 400 people who wish to build relationships with their sisters and brothers in Mexico and in the process learn about the history of migration and the injustices facing those who migrate.
-These trips and the insights gained as a result, help churches, presbyteries, and seminaries think about what it means to act biblically and theologically when borders divide.
+Each year we facilitate visits for hundreds of people who wish to build relationships with their sisters and brothers in Mexico.
+In the process, they learn about the history of migration and the injustices facing those who migrate.
+These trips, and the insights gained as a result, help churches, presbyteries, and seminaries think about what it means to act biblically and theologically when borders divide.
 We also welcome universities, leadership groups, schools, and individuals who wish to develop a greater understanding of border realities, the phenomena of migration, and our connection to one another across borders.

 We welcome your visit!
 Please review the following possibilities and contact us at email@example.com to let us know of your interest.